m-peko/canDoIt/README.md

 # canDoIt
-canDoIt is a simple web application used for task management
+canDoIt is a web application for task management